Baccalaureate/Cap & Gown and Commencement

 Undergraduate students who have not completed all academic requirements are allowed to participate in Commencement ceremonies only by approval.
 There are two exceptions to this rule:

-Commencement normally is held outside on Front Campus.
-In the event of light rain, Commencement will run on an abbreviated program.
-Graduating students, faculty members, and the platform party are not permitted the use of umbrellas.
-However, guests are welcome to bring umbrellas as they wish.
+Commencement is typically held outside on Front Campus.
+In the event of light rain, Commencement will continue to be held outside.
+Graduating students, faculty members, and the platform party are not permitted the use of umbrellas, but they will be provided with a poncho to wear over their regalia.
+Guests are welcome to bring umbrellas as they wish.
 Diplomas will be distributed to Graduating students immediately following the ceremony in Lea Center.

-If heavier rain is forecast, the college will invoke its rain plan:
+If heavier rain or severe weather is forecast, the College will invoke its rain plan:

-Each graduating student will receive a limited amount of tickets (the number to be announced at a later date) for family/friends to attend.
+- Each graduating student will receive two tickets for family/friends to attend.
 (Graduating students do not need tickets, but each guest must have a ticket regardless of age.)
-Graduating students may receive their tickets Friday morning at Baccalaureate/Commencement rehearsal.
+Graduating students may receive their tickets Friday morning at Commencement rehearsal.
 If you do not need your tickets, you are welcome to give them to another graduate who needs more.

-If you cannot attend rehearsal, you may pick up your tickets at Baccalaureate Friday afternoon.
-If you cannot attend either rehearsal or Baccalaureate, you may pick up your tickets at 8 a.m.
-Saturday in the Lea Center.
+- If you cannot attend rehearsal, you may pick up your tickets from 4 p.m.-5 p.m. before Baccalaureate on Friday in Odell Lobby.
+If you cannot attend either rehearsal or Baccalaureate, you may pick up your tickets 8 a.m.-10:15 a.m.
+Saturday in Odell Lobby.

 Students who graduate in May will receive their diplomas during the Commencement ceremony, assuming all academic and financial obligations to the College are satisfied.
 Students who graduate in August or December will be mailed their diplomas by the Registrar’s Office to the addresses provided by the students on their Applications for Graduation, unless they prefer to pick up their diplomas in person.
 (Please contact the Registrar’s Office to pick up a diploma in person.)
 Graduating students who live outside the United States are responsible for mailing costs.